 This low volatility portfolio strategy has been shown to produce higher risk-adjusted returns than portfolios with high volatility stocks in nearly all markets studied.

 By consistently applying our risk-managed approach, we are founded on the principle that markets tend to reward investors who manage their risk.

 We work with investors whose investment philosophy and idiosyncratic view of the world is aligned with ours and includes addressing risk first.

 To begin, we have a chat – about you and what’s important to you and how you got to where you are today.
 Then we talk about where it is you’d like to go.
 As we gain an understanding about these things, the type of retirement lifestyle you want for instance, we will identify any challenges or problems that need to be addressed so we are free to focus on the performance of your portfolio.
 All prospective clients are introduced to our practice as we review the core components of your financial picture including investments, cash flow management, tax management, insurance needs and estate planning.
 Priorities are established and an Investment Policy Statement (IPS) is created.
 This mutually created document will clarify for the manager, investment goals and restrictions, volatility and risk tolerance, asset allocation, types of investment instruments that may and may not be used, tax considerations, income or liquidity needs, investment methodology, the responsibility of each partner and degree of client involvement.
-It is signed by each partner but it is a flexible guide and may be altered as client circumstances change.
+It is signed by you and your portfolio manager but it is a flexible guide and may be altered as your circumstances change.

-Core Custom Portfolio
+Core Custom Portfolios

 We structure client portfolios to meet their specific financial objective.